 Although it is encouraged, you do not have to maintain membership in the national AAP to be a WCAAP member.

 - Standard membership dues for the WCAAP cost $190 per year for fellows, specialty fellows, dentists, and other physician members.

-- Membership for residents, post residents, and senior members are complimentary.
+- Membership for students, residents, post residents, and senior members are complimentary.

 - Donations are gladly accepted!